Quality statement 5: Access to specialist review

 Consideration of which initial treatment is most appropriate will depend on the child or young person's age, the frequency of bedwetting and the motivation and needs of the child or young person and their parents or carers.

 An alarm or desmopressin may be considered for children aged 5 to 7 years.
 The decision about suitable treatment for 5- to 7‑year‑olds should take into account the pattern of bedwetting as well as the child's ability, maturity, motivation and understanding of an alarm, their wider living circumstances and the views of their parents or carers.

-Children and young people whose bedwetting has not responded to courses of initial treatments should be referred to the next step up in service that provides specialist continence reviews for children and young people (for example, from Level 1 in primary care, which provides basic advice and support, to a Level 2 specialist service that assesses and treats children and young people with more complex needs).
-The characteristics and setting for this service will depend on local arrangements.
+Children and young people whose bedwetting has not responded to courses of initial treatments should be referred to the next step up in service that provides comprehensive continence assessment and treatment for children and young people (for example, from a level 1 service such as in primary care which provides general advice and may also provide initial treatment, to a level 2 specialist service that undertakes comprehensive assessment, or level 3 secondary or tertiary services for children and young people with symptoms that require medical assessment).
+The characteristics and settings for these services would depend on local arrangements.

 When referring children and young people for a specialist review, any potential difficulties in accessing services, which may include distance, disability and financial barriers, should be taken into account.

 When discussing treatment for bedwetting in children and young people with developmental or learning difficulties or physical disabilities, the healthcare professional should be aware that symptoms can be improved with the correct support and treatment.